Japan’s “blue economies”? Japanese firms in the restructuring of the global seafood trade

 This project examines which structural adjustments, strategic reorientations and investment projects will allow selected fishing or trading companies to secure access to maritime spaces and resources as well as to new markets in this dynamic reorganization process.
 The project thus makes a conceptual contribution to the study of global agri-food systems, in particular pertaining to the role of transnational corporations (TNC) and global production and supply chains.
 In the context of increased demand for fishery products outside of Japan, along with increasing pressures on resources and regulation, the project also includes discussions on financialization in the primary sector and the commodification of natural resources.

-(Social Science, Human Geography)
+(Social Sciences, Human Geography)